Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 Direct Lines of Communication

-Army Interpreters are incredibly important because often a group of soldiers with very little understanding of the language or knowledge of the culture are shipped overseas.
+Army Interpreters were incredibly important because often a group of soldiers with very little understanding of the language or knowledge of the culture are shipped overseas.

-Translators are fluent in speaking, writing, and reading the language.
+Translators were fluent in speaking, writing, and reading the language.

-They can provide direct communication between troops and local civilians and vice versa.
+They provided direct communication between troops and local civilians and vice versa.

-The most common form of interpretation is done orally.
+The most common form of interpretation was done orally.

 Negotiations